status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### What happens I lose my signing key?

+TODO: This should first recommend the key to be regenerated from the withdrwal key (see below).
+      If the user have lost their withdrawal key as well, explain that they will be eventually booted from the network and 16 ETH will be transfered to their withdrawal address (as long as it's specified).

 If the signing key is lost, the validator can no longer propose or attest.

 Over time, the validator's balance will decrease as he or she is punished for not participating in the consensus process.